dit/dit/docs/measures/shannon.rst

 ===================

-The conditional entropy is the amount of information in variable :math:`X` beyond that which is in variable :math:`Y`.
+The conditional entropy is the amount of information in variable :math:`X` beyond that which is in variable :math:`Y`:

 .. math::